mchakravarty/welcome-to-fp-workshop/README.md

-# welcome-to-fp-workshop
+# Welcome to Functional Programming

-Support material for the “Introduction to Functional Programming” workshop @ the "Welcome to Functional Programming" day of YOW!
-Lambda Jam, Sydney, 2018
+This repository contains the supporting material for the [Introduction to Functional Programming](http://lambdajam.yowconference.com.au/proposal/?id=5922) workshop @ the "Welcome to Functional Programming" day of [YOW!
+Lambda Jam, Sydney, 2018](http://lambdajam.yowconference.com.au).